yinggoings/retro-video-store/README.md

 - List videos
 - Check out video to customer
 - Check in video
-- List videos checked out to a customer
+- [Optional] List videos checked out to a customer
-- List all customers who have currently checked out a video
+- [Optional] List all customers who have currently checked out a video

 ## How to Complete and Submit